 Ski Cooper Opens New Advanced RunsJanuary 17, 2020

-Ski Cooper has now opened new double black diamond ski runs!
+Ski Cooper opened new double black diamond ski runs in early 2020!
 Come discover 70 skiable acres of new advanced terrain!

 New Tennessee Creek Basin Double Black Diamonds

 - Powder Stache and Solstice: Glades with steep grades

 - Bumpus Rumpus and Swan Song: Two of the area’s eight new chutes

 At the new Tennessee Creek Basin, you can explore 19 new named trails, all served by a new lift.
 Discover 16 new double blacks and 3 new black diamond runs.
 The advanced terrain adds a fresh dimension to Cooper’s family-friendly vibe.
 Now, you can bring all your family and friends to Cooper, whether they’re expert or newbie skiers or boarders.
 With a total 59 trails, five lifts, and terrain variety to choose from, groups of all ability levels will find something to love at Cooper.
 Plan your visit today!